NJIT-CS490-SP21/project1-ngp23/README.md

 ## Framework
   - Frame work we used was flask
 ## languages we used for coding M1 Python, HTML and CSS
-## User will need to install all the require libraries in order for project to work
+## User will need to install all the require libraries in order for project to work using the code bellow
+  - pip install Flask
+  - pip install python-dotenv
+  - pip install requests
-## Libraries used for Milestone1
+## Libraries needed to import for Milestone1
   - Request
   - Flask
   - load_dotenv